turboapps/docs/getting_started/turbo_and_app_virtualization/spoon_and_app_virtualization.md

   Hub also provides container state synchronization, allowing continuation of container execution across different devices.
 (See the `continue` command for more information on continuation.)

-In addition, the Spoon VM has been substantially enhanced to support the additional primitives required by the containerization engine.
+In addition, the Turbo VM has been substantially enhanced to support the additional primitives required by the containerization engine.
 Turbo's application compatibility footprint was expanded to provide support for additional server applications.

 *How is Turbo different from App-V or ThinApp?*